jfly/jpi.jflei.com/README.md

  - http://www.envjs.com/ Tests would be really nice to have.
 They should be inside of tnoodle and Hackathon2011, though.

+Need a version of nginx configured with:

+ - ./configure --with-http_ssl_module --with-http_sub_module

 Must generate ssl certificates before running `./runall.sh`: